Delivering culturally appropriate dementia support

 It is estimated that 850,000 people in the UK have dementia.
 25,000 of those are from black, Asian and minority ethnic communities.
 For white British people, this number is expected to double by 2051.
 For people from black, Asian and minority ethnic communities, it is expected to increase sevenfold, owing in part to inequalities in service provision and the increased risk of other health factors associated with dementia.

 Problems of late diagnosis, inappropriate or inadequate support coupled with language barriers further reduce access to dementia services for these communities in in a situation that Professor Rik Cheston describes as blatantly unfair.

-It’s a situation that he and Dr Emily Dodd from the Faculty of Health and Social Sciences are doing a great deal to remedy, by welcoming into the conversation the very people who have historically been left out.
+It’s a situation that he and Dr Emily Dodd from UWE Bristol's College of Health, Science and Society are doing a great deal to remedy, by welcoming into the conversation the very people who have historically been left out.

 “There are people who are struggling and while there are some good, local community organisations that are trying to support people to get help, people still find it challenging to get what they need,” says Emily.

 In their latest project, she and Rik have partnered with fellow researchers and community groups in Bristol, West Yorkshire and Wolverhampton to create an online toolkit that will improve service provision for people from South Asian communities, and provide a more accessible one-stop service than the standard one-size-fits-all model.

 Once complete, the South Asian Dementia Pathway Toolkit (ADAPT) will be hosted by the Race Equality Foundation, one of several project partners.
 Other collaborators include the local Clinical Commissioning Group, the Dementia Alliance for Culture and Ethnicity and the universities of Bath, Bradford and Wolverhampton.